aggregat4/blog/_input/posts/2025-03-23-cursor-ai-coding-experience.md

 description: Some of my experiences writing code with the help of the Cursor AI code assistant.
 ---

-I've been using Cursor's AI code assistant for a while now, and I wanted to share my experiences with it.
-Here are my observations about what works well, what doesn't, and some important considerations when using AI-assisted coding.
+I've been using Cursor's AI code assistant for a while now and here are my experiences with it: things that worked well, things that definitely didn't and some assorted observations.

 ## The Good

 The AI assistant excels at being a flexible scaffolding generator.
-For example, when migrating from Vite to esbuild, you can ask it to help convert your build configuration and project structure at any point.
-It can analyze your existing Vite config, suggest equivalent esbuild settings, update import paths, and restructure your build pipeline - tasks that would be tedious to do manually and impossible with traditional project templates that only work at project creation.
-This makes it much more versatile than typical scaffolding tools, as it can help restructure and reconfigure your project as your needs evolve.
+In a quick ad hoc project we had started with a vite build setup, but I asked it to convert it to a simpler esbuild config.
+It suggested equivalent esbuild settings, updated import paths, and restructured the build pipeline - tasks that would be tedious to do manually and impossible with traditional project templates that only work at project creation.

+This makes it much more versatile than typical scaffolding tools as it can help restructure and reconfigure your project as your needs evolve and keep doing it even when you have long since left the pristine state of the greenfield project.

-It's also particularly good at refactoring or making changes in files where you need to replace text in a somewhat regular pattern, but not so regular that a regular expression would suffice.
-For example, when converting hardcoded colors in CSS to custom properties it not only finds all hardcoded colors but it can also suggest meaningful variable names based on the context.
-Tweaking these names afterwards is a much easier task than manually finding and extracting the relevant places.
+It's particularly good at refactoring or making changes in files where you need to replace text in a somewhat regular pattern, but not so regular that a regular expression would suffice.

+I asked it to convert hardcoded colors in a CSS file to custom properties and it not only found all hardcoded colors but often proposed surprisingly decent names (`--color-primary-accent` instead of just `--color-1`).
+Tweaking these names afterwards is a much more pleasant task than manually finding and extracting all the relevant occurrences.

 ## The Bad